- Our Impact

 Armenia’s transition from the Soviet centralized system to a market economy has led to a severe drop in living standards and a rise in poverty.

-About seven percent of the workforce is unemployed and more than a quarter of the population lives below the poverty line.
+About 7 percent of the workforce is unemployed and more than a quarter of the population lives below the poverty line.

 Armenians’ limited access to healthcare leaves them struggling with serious health issues like anemia and HIV and AIDS.
 Children often suffer from sickness caused by cold, moisture, and dust.